-Let $(A_t^{(2)})_{t \in [T_0,T_2]}$ be the arcade process with these interpolating coefficients driven by a standard Brownian motion.
+Let $(A_t^{(2)})_{t \in [T_0,T_2]}$ be the arcade process built with these interpolating coefficients and driven by a standard Brownian motion.
 As shown in Example \ref{nonstarcade}, $(A_t^{(2)})$ is Markov.
-For Eq. (\ref{subcond1}) to be fulfilled, one only need to impose $g_2(t)\1_{[T_0,T_1]}(t)=0$.
-For Eq. (\ref{subcond2}) to be fulfilled, one requires that
+For Eq. (\ref{subcond1}) to be satisfied, one only needs to impose $g_2(t)\1_{[T_0,T_1]}(t)=0$.
+For Eq. (\ref{subcond2}) to be satisfied, one requires that

-Outside of the considered intervals, the functions $g_i$ can take any values as long as they remain interpolating coefficients.
-Notice that the theorem does not impose a condition on $g_0$.
+Outside of the considered intervals, the functions $g_i$ may take any values as long as they remain interpolating coefficients.
+Theorem \ref{thmsemimarkov} does not impose a condition on $g_0$.
 For example, we could choose $g_i=f_i$ outside the above intervals.
-Hence, all three conditions are fulfilled and this $X$-RAP is $\{T_0,T_2\}_*$-nearly-Markov.
-As we can see from the paths simulation below, this process is visually different from a randomized stitched Brownian arcade on the second arc (the noise has been diminished to make the paths more informative).
-Simulating the signal function by itself highlights the following: $X_0$ will determine the fate of the signal function on $[T_1,T_2]$ since this RAP is not forgetting about previously matched random variables when changing arc.
-On the first arc, where the process is simply a randomized Brownian bridge: to go from $X_0=-1$ to $X_1=-1$ for instance, there is only one way, a straight line.
+Hence, all three conditions are fulfilled and this $X$-RAP is $\{T_0,T_2\}_*$-conditionally Markov.
+As we can see from the paths-simulation below, this process is different from a randomised stitched Brownian arcade on the second arc.
+The noise has been diminished to make the paths more informative.
+Simulating the signal function highlights the following: $X_0$ will determine the fate of the signal function on $[T_1,T_2]$, since this RAP remembers the previously matched random variables when changing arcs.
+On the first arc, where the process is simply a randomised Brownian bridge, to go from $X_0=-1$ to $X_1=-1$, for instance, there is only one way---a straight line.
 On the second arc, to go from $X_1=-1$ to $X_2=-1$, there are two ways.
-The signal function will choose which way to use based on the value of $X_0$.
+The evolution of the signal function is determined by the value that $X_0$ takes.
 This is illustrated by the paths of the signal function below: the blue path and the green path both take value $-1$ at $T_1$ and value $1$ at $T_2$, but have different values in $T_0$.
-Hence they differ on $[T_1,T_2]$, as observed.
+Hence, they differ on $[T_1,T_2]$, as observed.

 \end{ex}